lukearran/TvTimeToTrakt/README.md

 # TV Time to Trakt - Import Script
 ![](https://loch.digital/image_for_external_apps/4342799-01.png)

-A Python script to import TV Time tracked episode data into Trakt.TV - using data provided by Whip Media Company via a GDPR request.
+A Python script to import TV Time tracked episode data into Trakt.TV - using data export provided by TV Time through a GDPR request.

 # Issues
 They'll be a few!
 This was quickly put together within a few hours or so for personal usage.
 If you come across anything then let me know in the 'Issue' section, and I'll provide support where possible.

 # Notes
 1. The script is using limited data provided from a GDPR request - so the accuracy isn't 100%.
 But you will be prompted to manually pick the Trakt show, when it can't be determined automatically.
-2. A delay of 5 seconds is added between each episode to ensure fair use of Trakt's API server - especially with my import of 6,500 episodes.
+2. A delay of 5 seconds is added between each episode to ensure fair use of Trakt's API server.
 You should adjust this for your own import, but make sure it's at least 1 second to remain within the rate limit.
 3. Episodes which have been processed will be saved to a TinyDB file `localStorage.json` - when you restart the script, the program will skip those episodes which have been marked 'imported'.

 # Setup